 On July 22, 2010, the Foundation entered into a tax-exempt financing agreement ("Note") with Sanger Cultural Education Facilities Finance Corporation ("Sanger") to borrow up to \$20,000,000 to complete construction of the new Houston Ballet Foundation Center for Dance.
 The Note was assigned by Sanger to JPMorgan Chase Bank, N.A. and funds were advanced from the Note as necessary to cover new building-related costs.
-Interest on the outstanding and unpaid principal balance is due on the first business day monthly, beginning August 2, 2010 and will be initially computed at a per annum rate equal to 67% of the Applicable Base Rate (the rate of interest equal to the higher of either the Prime rate or the Adjusted One Month LIBOR Rate).
-The note is secured by the Deed of Trust for Land and Building at 601 Preston St. and Capital Campaign Pledges of the Foundation, maturing July 21, 2040.
-The Note requires payment of interest only for the first three years, until July 21, 2013, at which point, in addition to the interest payments, semi-annual principal payments will be made as scheduled for up to 27 years.
-The note payable balance at June 30, 2013 was \$5,500,000.
+Interest on the outstanding and unpaid principal balance was due on the first business day monthly, beginning August 2, 2010 and was then initially computed at a per annum rate equal to 67% of the Applicable Base Rate (the rate of interest equal to the higher of either the Prime rate or the Adjusted One Month LIBOR Rate).
+The Note was secured by the Deed of Trust for Land and Building at 601 Preston St. and Capital Campaign Pledges of the Foundation, maturing July 21, 2040.
+The Note required payment of interest only for the first three years, until July 21, 2013, at which point, in addition to the interest payments, semi-annual principal payments were scheduled for up to 27 years.
+Houston Ballet Foundation paid off the Note in its entirety as of April 2, 2014.
+During 2014, \$2,671,479 of gifts and donations restricted for long-term purpose were used to partially repay the Note.
+There is no balance as of June 30, 2014 and the security against the Note has been released.